-- Plug the power cord into the projector and into a wall socket.
-Turn on the wall socket switch (where fitted).
-Check that the Power indicator on the projector lights orange after power has been applied. - 2.
-Slide the lens cover open.
-If it is closed, it could become deformed due to the heat produced by the projection lamp. - 3.
-Press () Power on the projector or remote control to start the projector.
+- 1. Plug the power cord into the projector and into a wall socket.
+Turn on the wall socket switch (where fitted). - Please use the original accessories (e.g. power cable) only with the device to avoid possible dangers such as electric shock and fire.

+2. Press () Power on the projector or remote control to start the projector.
 As soon as the lamp lights up, a "Power On Tone" will be heard.
-The Power indicator light flashes green and stays green when the projector is on.
+The POWER indicator light flashes green and stays green when the projector is on.